On the symplectic eightfold associated to a Pfaffian cubic fourfold: Introduction

 \subsection{Acknowledgements}

+We thank E.~Macr\`i and P.~Stellari for discussing their related work in progress, A.~Kuz\-net\-sov for discussing his, and J.~Starr for informing us of his related unpublished work.
 We started this project at a workshop hosted by Y.~Nami\-kawa at the Research Institute for Mathematical Sciences in Kyoto, Japan, and finished it while the first author was visiting the Hausdorff Research Institute for Mathematics in Bonn, Germany; we thank both for their hospitality.
 Our travel was supported by SFB Transregio 45 Bonn-Mainz-Essen and NSF grant no.\ DMS--0905923.